sermoa/functional-koans/README.markdown

 These Koans are written to be run using the JsTestDriver unit test framework which runs Javascript from within Eclipse concurrently in multiple attached browsers.

-To use you will need Eclipse 3.6 along with the JsTestDriver plugin - http://code.google.com/p/js-test-driver/wiki/UsingTheEclipsePlugin
+To use you will need Eclipse 3.6 for Javascript Web Developers - http://www.eclipse.org/downloads/packages/eclipse-ide-javascript-web-developers/heliosm4 along with the JsTestDriver plugin - http://code.google.com/p/js-test-driver/wiki/UsingTheEclipsePlugin

 ### Running the Koans